 The PS is responsible for overseeing the clinical, training, and testing aspects of an HCP.
 They need to understand what type and intensity of noise the employees are exposed to, how the workplace noise is measured and monitored, the content of the annual hearing conservation training, as well as the hearing protection provided to workers.
 A PS can also fulfill the role of Audiology Reviewer for the same organization, or this role can be fulfilled by other qualified professionals.

-The Audiology Reviewer provides both clinical reviews and knowledge on hearing.
+The Audiology Reviewer provides both clinical reviews and knowledge of hearing.
 They act as a hearing health advisor.
 While it may be relatively easy to read an audiogram, it’s harder to interpret one and provide appropriate follow-up recommendations.
-It’s not just about looking at the audiogram and its symbols; the individual responses on the annual pre-test questionnaire as well as the historical audiograms and trends in results are key in results interpretation.
+It’s not just about looking at the audiogram and its symbols; the individual responses on the annual pre-test questionnaire, as well as the historical audiograms and trends in results, are key in results interpretation.
 Several data sources are drawn upon for follow-up recommendations.

 What qualifications or certifications does an Audiology Reviewer require?

 If your Reviewer is an Audiologist, they will have a Doctoral or Masters degree in Audiology as well as active state-based licensure.
-Rules and regulations vary by state/region therefore knowledge of those as they pertain to occupational hearing testing would be key.
+RulMasters’ses and regulations vary by state/region; therefore, knowledge of those as they pertain to occupational hearing testing would be key.
 If your Reviewer is a Physician, he or she will be an M.D. or D.O. with experience in occupational medicine.

 Although your Audiology Reviewer doesn’t require CAOHC certification, the knowledge provided by this additional training can be of significant benefit to the audiogram assessments and follow-up recommendations.
 The In-House Audiology Team at SHOEBOX is CAOHC certified as Professional Supervisors.